ASAN is a national network of people who help asylum seekers, refused asylum seekers and irregular migrants access food and shelter.

 Aim

-ASAN was established with the aim of sharing knowledge and experience about legal rights to food and shelter for asylum seekers, refused asylum seekers and irregular migrants.
+ASAN was established with the aim of sharing knowledge and experience about legal rights to food and shelter for asylum seekers.
 Read more about our Purpose and Principals.

 Members